crossing96/crossing96.github.io/content/_index.md

 # What is Pub-Xel

+**Pub-Xel Project** is a free, open-soure initiative aimed at streamlining access to research and improving efficiency in managing it.

-**Pub-Xel** is a free software designed to streamline the management of biomedical references in **Microsoft Excel**.
-It integrates seamlessly with **PubMed** and operates within the MS Windows environment.
+**Pub-Xel Software** is designed to streamline the management of biomedical references in **Microsoft Excel**, integrating seamlessly with **PubMed**.

 With Pub-Xel, you can:
 - **Import** PubMed article data directly into Excel.